FullMetalDeveloper/docs/.github/PULL_REVIEWER_GUIDELINES.md

 > Question 2: Is this code able to be understood through code structure or documentation?

+The answers to both these questions are the largest factors weighing on approving or requesting changes to a pull request.

 ### Communication:
 Reviewers are expected to provide concise, constructive feedback given respectfully to both fellow reviewers and the peer review requestor.